small tavernas offer a very limited menu of souvlaki, french fries,

 The gyros sandwich is a very versatile food.
 Depending on the restaurant it usually has a few standard ingredients: meat, tomatoes, onions, pita, tzatziki, and a great deal of spices (salt, black and red pepper).
 Many times these ingredients are supplemented with french fries, and ketchup or even mustard!
 You can customize your own Gyros sandwich at the time you order by specifying whether you want any of the above omitted, or by adding anything else that might enhance the taste.
 You can even order your Gyros wrapped in double pita bread.
 My sister who is not a big meat eater often orders her gyros without meat.
 So in essence she is eating a vegetarian gyros.

 Usually the gyros sandwich comes wrapped in a piece of paper and napkin to be eaten without utensils, but you can opt for a "merida" which is the same food served open on a plate with a few extra (or more) ingredients.
-A "merida" is considerably more expensive than the sandwich so make sure you order the right thing.
+A "merida" of gyros contains almost double the food than a gyro sandwich, and is considerably more expensive than the sandwich so make sure you order the right thing.

 Tavernas that offer gyros and souvlaki are inexpensive and offer the food as a take-out option something most Greeks take advantage off.
 They also have seating that varies from a bar stool to a full set of outdoor tables.
 During our travels we always find a nice souvlaki place in a central square or by the waterfront.
 The food is good, the atmosphere genuine, and the price is always right.